 If all of this isn’t odd enough, the world’s economies are showing increasing weakness.
 The Global Purchasing Managers’ Indexes (PMIs) are declining, and the subcomponents do not suggest the slowdown is easing.
 A PMI below 50 indicates contraction in manufacturing activity.
 Not only do we see contractions, but over the last few months we have seen the contractions accelerating.
 The readings are not isolated to any one region.
 All regions are slowing or contracting, with the U.S. now finally joining its global brethren.
 (The U.S. manufacturing sector had been the lone holdout.
 In July, that changed.)
 Could this be a mid-cycle slowdown, one that might be followed by a pickup?
 Maybe.
-But keep in mind that Brexit is supposedly happening this fall, energy prices are dropping (bad for one of the bigger investment categories) and, wait for it… wealth exposed to negative interest rates is rising.
-Nothing says uncertainty like the certainty of losing money.
+But keep in mind that Brexit is supposedly happening this fall, energy prices are dropping (bad for one

 We find a large discontinuity between the direction of interest rates and that of inflation.
 Although there are several measures of inflation, most of them tell the same story: inflation is rising.
 Each branch of the Federal Reserve has its own viewpoint.
 The Cleveland Fed publishes the often helpful “Median CPI.”
 By removing the outliers within the dataset from the picture, it attempts to look at core inflation.
 We are currently in normal inflation territory, so history argues for rates almost double what they are now.
 Instability is evident.
 We don’t believe this discontinuity can sustain itself.